yy1588133/top-tools/memory-bank/activeContext.md

 - Updated `progress.md` and `activeContext.md` on 7/2/2025 to shift focus to Top Tools, aligning documentation with user clarification.
 - Updated `raw_reflection_log.md` on 7/2/2025 with new reflections on project focus and context window management.
+- Updated `consolidated_learnings.md` on 7/8/2025 to consolidate recent reflections on token reduction strategies and structured planning.
+- Updated `activeContext.md` on 7/8/2025 to reflect completion of the memory bank review triggered by user request.

 ## Next Steps